adobe/aem-core-email-components/content/src/content/jcr_root/apps/core/email/components/button/v1/button/readme.md

 ## Features

-* Supports editable templates
-* Title, description, tagging, and language definition
+* Define text of button
+* Define link for when button is clicked
+* Define icon for the button
+* Insert Campaign variables into text fields
 * HTML ID
-* Cloud service configuration
-* Email subject, pre-header, plain text, and reference URL
-* Campaign variable access for many text fields

 ## Technical Details